From the Author’s Desk

 I was raised Catholic and grew up spending a lot of time in church, singing in the choir and attending youth group.
 But when I was sixteen years old I had a severe allergic reaction that took on the form of an infectious disease, and I ended up being in the hospital for months.
 I had a fever of 104 for weeks that would not break; I was nearly paralyzed from the pain I felt whenever I moved my muscles; I was covered in multiple rashes; my spleen was enlarged; my platelets were low; my kidneys were beginning to fail; the doctors thought I had Leukemia, Stills Disease, or Puerto Rican Dengue Fever.
 But all the tests kept coming back negative.
 It was a very scary time for me and my family.
 I actually missed the last two months of my junior year of high school.
 Eventually, the doctors decided to shock my body with a high dose of steroids to keep me from slipping into a coma.
 Their treatment worked, and I began to heal.

 As a sixteen-year-old who had always tried my best to be kind to everyone and do the right thing, I was a bit upset with God for allowing me to endure so much pain.
 This caused me to turn away from my religion for a period of about four years.
-During that time, I decided to experiment with anything that looked fun and inviting, including alcohol, drugs, and sexual relationships.
+During that time, I decided to experiment with anything that looked fun and inviting.
 However, by the time I turned twenty-one, I lacked the joy and fulfillment I once had.
 I was depressed and even though I had an abundance of friends, I felt alone.

 In the meantime, my mother had found a new church to attend.
 She asked me to come home from college and go with her one Sunday.
 I put it off for as long as I could until I felt bad saying no. I honestly went to appease my mother, but the message I heard that day was different from the Catholic masses I had been used to.
 It was a non-denominational Christian church and the pastor talked about how God works in people’s lives today.
 He compared scripture to real life situations and prophesies to historical events.
 I was caught off guard but also intrigued.
 I agreed to attend church with my mother a few more Sundays, and each time I went, I learned a lot—not only about God but also about myself.